homfar/powerdns-geodns/README.md

 - Use documentation ranges in examples and public templates.
 - Start rollout with low TTL values.
 - Test with multiple resolvers and networks.
-- Keep the GeoLite2 database updated.
+- Keep the GeoLite2 database updated with `geoipupdate`.
 - Review resolver override lists periodically.
 - Monitor DNS answers after every policy or zone change.
 - Validate GeoDNS behavior before enabling DNSSEC for affected zones.